janit/ez-amp-bundle/README.md

 <link rel="canonical" href="http://example.com/jared-leto" />
 ```

+With these links in place search engine crawlers will now find the AMP versions of your content.

-Next if you have not yet done so, verify your site on <a href="https://www.google.com/webmasters/">Google Webmaster tools</a> and follow the state of the AMP validation
+Next if you have not yet done so, verify your site on <a href="https://www.google.com/webmasters/">Google Webmaster tools</a> and follow the state of the AMP validation.

+That's it!

 ## Overriding with bundle inheritance